-Emissions of HFCs used in Refrigeration and Air Conditioning Equipment have been calculated for the period 1995-2018 since there was no use of these substances prior to 1995.
+Emissions of HFCs used in Refrigeration and Air Conditioning Equipment have been calculated for the period 1995-2019, since there was no use of these substances prior to 1995.

-MEE collects data on installed quantities of HFCs as well as added and recovered quantities and data on consumption of F-gases (import and export data).
-Operators are obliged to fill-up the form and deliver it to MEE.
-Service technicians are obliged to send data on added and recovered quantities of HFCs to MEE.
+The Ministry collects data on installed quantities of HFCs as well as recovered quantities and data on consumption of F-gases (import and export data).
+Equipment operators have an obligation to fill in a register form and to submit it to the Ministry.
+Service technicians are obliged to send data on added and recovered quantities of HFCs to the Ministry.

-Missing activity data for 2013-2016 were collected as follows:
+Missing activity data on installed quantities for 2013-2016 were collected as follows: